Expansion properties of Whitehead moves on cubic graphs: Abstract

 \section{Abstract}

-The present note studies the ``graph of graphs'' that has cubic graphs as vertices connected by edges represented by the so--called Whitehead moves.
-We study its conductance and expansion properties, and the adjacency spectrum.
+The present note concerns the ``graph of graphs'' that has cubic graphs as vertices connected by edges represented by the so--called Whitehead moves.
+Here, we prove that the outer--conductance of the graph of graphs tends to zero as the number of vertices tends to infinity.
+This answers a question of K.~Rafi in the negative.